Aside from price, there are some big differences between business broadband and consumer broadband.

 Important factors when choosing business broadband

-- Web hosting & email addresses - look out for anti-virus and anti-spam filtering
+- Web hosting and e-mail addresses: Look out for antivirus and anti-spam filtering.

-- Business Voice (VoIP) - receive an inclusive VoIP business line for incoming and outgoing calls
+- Business Voice (VoIP): Some business broadband deals let you receive an inclusive VoIP business line for incoming and outgoing calls.

-- Extranet - provides employees with one place to store and share information, which is password-protected and backed up daily.
+- Extranet: This provides employees with one place to store and share information, which is password-protected and backed up daily.

-- PC Security - protection suites safeguard your PC from hackers and viruses when you are online, and protects you from infected CD-ROMs and flash drives.
+- PC Security: Protection suites safeguard your PC from hackers and viruses when you are online, and protects you from infected flash drives.